robertmartin8/ReasonableDeviations/about.md

 Finance is inherently interesting to me, because it represents a quantification of the beliefs and wills of so many individuals (point particles if you like) – and in my mind, quantification is the first step to prediction and/or understanding.
 Of course, a nice side effect of prediction is that you can make money from it.

 I have spent a lot of time building predictive systems based on machine/deep learning.
 I'm not naïve: I know that whatever I do is probably being done far better by a hedge fund somewhere.
-But regardless, I do think it's interesting to test the limits of statistical methods in a universe as chaotic as the American stock market.
+But regardless, I do think it's interesting to test the limits of statistical methods in a system as chaotic as the American stock market.

 One day I wish to be able to use my knowledge in physics and mathematical methods to be able to properly find order in financial markets, or failing that, to quantify the chaos and understand how to mitigate its effects.